StrixxxHero13/webapp/SETUP_GUIDE.md

 After following this guide, you'll have:
 - A complete vehicle management system running on your computer
-- A web interface to manage vehicles, parts, and maintenance
+- A modern web interface to manage vehicles, parts, and maintenance
+- Intelligent vehicle status validation system
+- Advanced search and filtering capabilities
 - A chat assistant to help with fleet management
 - A local database with sample data to get started